barry-waldbaum-rl/reat-vm-setup/README.md

 ```

-8. Edit trainee's .bashrc file and uncomment the line '#force_color_prompt'.
-This sets the prompt to 'green'.
-Shell prompt color for the VNC user is 'yellow'.
-Shell prompt color for 'root' users on Redis Enterprise nodes is 'white'.
-This way users can tell them apart.
+10. Uncomment the line '#force_color_prompt' in the user's .bashrc file.
+This sets the prompt color for the VM user to 'green' so you can tell it apart from the VNC user.

-9. Generate keys so students can 'silently' SSH from VNC container to base VM and RL nodes as if they were on their own machines.
+11. Generate keys so students can 'silently' SSH from VNC container to base VM and RL nodes.

 ```bash
 mkdir .ssh